madietlx/madietlx.github.io/docs/whoami.markdown

 I often find the things that solve my problems or get me back on track in someone else’s blog, so I decided to host my own blog and try it.
 Enjoy!
 I hope you find something useful.

 P.S.
 You can find my "official" website with contact information and links to other social media profiles at 🔗 [www.marcell-dietl.de](https://www.marcell-dietl.de).
-But know that it is mostly in german, and the site is mainly an archive of the things I learned and did during my time at university.
+But know that it is mostly in German, and the site is mainly an archive of the things I learned and did during my time at university.